 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service line and home plumbing.
-We are responsible for providing high-quality drinking water but cannot control the variety of materials used in plumbing components.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+ASUS is responsible for providing high-quality drinking water but cannot control the variety of materials used in plumbing components.